dominikwilkowski/grunt-wakeup/README.md

 #### options.sound
-Type: `String`
+Type: `Boolean` or `String`
 Default value: `'looking-up'`

 Chose from the below build-in sound notifications.
+You can switch sound completely off by setting this to `false`.

 - `bloom`
 - `concern`